Gauravjsh127/Flask-app-SAP/README.md

-# Sample Flask microservice Example
+# Sample Flask Test microservice Example

-This sample flask microservice is to add/readone/readall conditions from sqlitedatabase.
+This sample flask microservice to perform CRUD operations.

-## Setup Locally : conditions microservice (For debug purpose only)
+## Setup Locally : Test microservice: Crud operations (For debug purpose only)

 - Install python(3+), pip ,venv and vscode(or you can also choose editor of your choice like vscode)
 - checkout the source code.